International trade

 In most countries, such trade represents a significant share of gross domestic product (GDP).
-While international trade has existed throughout history (for example Uttarapatha, Silk Road, Amber Road, scramble for Africa, Atlantic slave trade, salt roads), its economic, social, and political importance has been on the rise in recent centuries.
+While international trade has existed throughout history (for example Uttarapatha, Silk Road, Amber Road, salt roads), its economic, social, and political importance has been on the rise in recent centuries.

 Carrying out trade at an international level is a complex process when compared to domestic trade.
-When trade takes place between two or more states factors like currency, government policies, economy, judicial system, laws, and markets influence trade.
+When trade takes place between two or more states, factors like currency, government policies, economy, judicial system, laws, and markets influence trade.

 To ease and justify the process of trade between countries of different economic standing in the modern era, some international economic organizations were formed, such as the World Trade Organization.
 These organizations work towards the facilitation and growth of international trade.
 Statistical services of intergovernmental and supranational organizations and governmental statistical agencies publish official statistics on international trade.

 Characteristics of global trade

 A product that is transferred or sold from a party in one country to a party in another country is an export from the originating country, and an import to the country receiving that product.
 Imports and exports are accounted for in a country's current account in the balance of payments.